perturbing/plutus-plonk-example/README.md

 Please note that if you did these steps, no file changed (see git status), showing that the verification key that was in the repo, was the correct one.

 ### Generate a proof from a witness
 In the `test-vector/example` folder, I create a `private-input.json`.
-This hold the secret values a=3 and b=11 (you can pick different values) which, together with the wasm files generated in the Circom step above, can be used to create a witness via,
+This holds the secret values a=3 and b=11 (you can pick different values) which, together with the wasm files generated in the Circom step above, can be used to create a witness via,
 ```bash
 node circom/example_js/generate_witness.js circom/example_js/example.wasm test-vectors/example/private-input.json test-vectors/example/witness.wtns
 ```